What is Farm-to-School?

 “Farm to School” is a term which strives to bring locally-produced foods into school cafeterias; hands-on learning activities such as farm visits, school gardening, and culinary classes; and, the integration of food-related education into the standards-based classroom curriculum.
 Farm to school involves all types of producers and food businesses, including farmers and watermen, as well as food processors, manufacturers, and distributors.

-Maryland Home Grown School Lunch Week will be celebrated September 24-28th for the 2018-2019 school year.
+Maryland Home Grown School Lunch Week will be celebrated October 4-8 for the 2021-22 school year.
 Schools are encouraged to participate by hosting Farm-to-School activities at their site.
-Our kick-off event will be held at White Marsh Elementary this year.
+Our kick-off event will be held at Greenview Knolls and Park Hall Elementary Schools this year.

 You can visit the following links for ideas and resources: